RakhithJK/OfficeDev-teams-toolkit-wiki/How-Authentication-Works-in-TeamsFx.md

 2. When `teamsUserCredential.login` function is triggered, TeamsFx SDK would pop up a window and navigate to auth-start.html under `tabs/public` in your project.
 The above code would read `REACT_APP_START_LOGIN_PAGE_URL` from env as the endpoint of auth-start.html.
 You can customize your endpoint by updating `initiateLoginEndpoint` of `authConfig`.

-3. In auth-start.html, will navigate to AAD login page using [msal](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-browser/docs/login-user.md#login-the-user).
+3. In auth-start.html, will navigate to Microsoft Entra login page using [msal](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-browser/docs/login-user.md#login-the-user).
 You can find the template of auth-start.html [here](https://github.com/OfficeDev/TeamsFx/blob/main/templates/tab/js/default/public/auth-start.html) for JavaScript and [here](https://github.com/OfficeDev/TeamsFx/blob/main/templates/tab/ts/default/public/auth-start.html) for TypeScript.

-4. After login in the AAD login page, user will be redirected to auth-end.html.
+4. After login in the Microsoft Entra login page, user will be redirected to auth-end.html.
 In auth-end.html, will use [msal](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-browser/docs/initialization.md#redirect-apis) to use Auth Code Flow with PKCE.
 Since msal use the session storage for [cache](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-browser/docs/caching.md), will return session storage to SDK.
 The scheme of response will be:
       ```
       {
         "sessionStorage": {